Cursed (2005 film): Plot

-Ellie has deduced that Jake is a werewolf and he confirms it.
-However, he reveals that he didn't attack her and Jimmy as he was born a werewolf and can control his transformations.
+Ellie deduces that Jake is a werewolf, and he confirms it.
+However, he did not attack her and Jimmy; he was born a werewolf and can control his transformations.
 When another werewolf attacks the two, Bo and Jimmy try to help, but Bo is knocked out.
-The werewolf turns back into Joanie, who was cursed after a one-night stand with Jake and committed all of the previous murders.
-She now wants to kill all potential rivals so Jake will be hers.
+The werewolf turns back into Joanie, who was cursed after a one-night stand with Jake.
+She committed all of the previous murders and now wants to kill all potential rivals so Jake will be hers.

-When Jake offers to let Joanie kill him to protect Ellie, she refuses as she knows killing him would break her curse.
-After knocking him out she turns into her werewolf form and starts attacking Ellie and Jimmy.
-The siblings fight her, and when the police arrive, the two draw her out by insulting her.
-The police open fire eventually killing her when a policeman shoots her in the head.
-Bo is okay, but Jake has disappeared.
+When Jake offers to let Joanie kill him to protect Ellie, she refuses, as doing that would break her curse.
+After knocking him out, Joanie turns into a werewolf and goes after Ellie and Jimmy.
+The siblings fight her, and when the police arrive, the two draw Joanie out by insulting her.
+The police open fire and eventually kill her.
+Jake disappears in the aftermath.

-Jimmy and Ellie return to a wrecked home.
-As Jimmy works to restore the power, Jimmy and Ellie begin transforming.
-Jake arrives, revealing that as he caused Joanie's curse, the only way to cure Ellie is to kill him.
-He wants to be with her, but also kill Jimmy so only he is the alpha male.
-She and Jake fight, but he dominates the fight.
-Werewolf Jimmy joins in, climbing across the ceiling and biting Jake, allowing Ellie to stab and badly injure Jake with the silver cake server.
-Ellie decapitates Jake with a shovel and breaks the curse on the two siblings (and Zipper).
-They watch as Jake's body bursts into flames.
+Jimmy and Ellie return to their wrecked home, where they begin transforming.
+Jake arrives, revealing that, since he was the originator of Joanie's curse, the only way to cure Jimmy and Ellie is for them to kill him.
+Jake wants to be with Ellie, but also must kill Jimmy so only he remains the alpha male.
+Jake and Ellie fight, and Jake ends up having the upper hand.
+Jimmy, now a semi-transformed werewolf joins in the fight and bites Jake.
+Ellie eventually manages to bite, stab and badly injure Jake with the silver cake server.
+Using a shovel, she decapitates Jake and breaks the curse on the two siblings and Zipper.
+Jake's body bursts into flames.

 Bo, Brooke, and Zipper arrive at the house.
-Bo and Jimmy are now friends; Jimmy kisses Brooke and walks her home along with Bo.
-Ellie is stuck with the clean-up of the messy house.
+Jimmy kisses Brooke and walks her home along with Bo; he and Jimmy now friends.
+Ellie is stuck with the clean-up of their mangled house.